perspectivus1/inquirer-gui/WEB-COMPONENTS.md

 * Maintain Inquirer GUI as a Vue application.
 * Provide Inquirer GUI as a Web Component (see how to [build Vue applications as Web Components](https://cli.vuejs.org/guide/build-targets.html#web-component)).
 * Remove dependencies on Vuetify.
 Note that Vue applications that use [Vuetify cannot be packaged as Web Components](https://github.com/vuetifyjs/vuetify/issues/5054).
-* Create custom question gui types ([Inquirer GUI plugins](https://github.com/SAP/inquirer-gui/blob/master/PLUGINS.md)) for different target styling requirements.
-* Use [SAP Fundamental Styles](https://sap.github.io/fundamental-styles/) to render questions that should match the style of SAP Fundamental applications (rather than using Fundamental libraries for React, Vue or Angular).
+* Use [SAP Fundamental Styles](https://sap.github.io/fundamental-styles/) as the basis for rendering all built-in question types.
+This means we do *not* use Fundamental libraries for React, Vue or Angular.
+* Inquirer-gui gui types ([Inquirer GUI plugins](https://github.com/SAP/inquirer-gui/blob/master/PLUGINS.md)) can be used to custom render form controls.

 ## Open issues
-### Style definitions: inquirer-gui vs. consuming application
-The proposed solution would lead to multiple gui types per inquirer type.
-For example, we might end up with two gui types for the inquirer input type: one for vscode and one for Fundamental.
-A cleaner approach would be for the consuming application to apply the relevant styles on a the inquirer-gui web component.

-The problems with this approach is:
+The problem with using Fundamental Styles is:

-1. Fundamental Styles uses classes to change component styles.
-This means that classes would need to be added to individual elements by the consuming application.
-This is possible programmatically, but not by simply using stylesheets (see [here](https://stackoverflow.com/questions/15412487/can-i-add-class-with-only-css)).
-2. Fundamental Styles uses DOM patterns for certain components (e.g. [combobox](https://sap.github.io/fundamental-styles/?path=/docs/patterns-combobox-input--cozy-and-compact)).
-This means that the DOM itself would be different when targeting Fundamental styles vs. vs code styles.
-This would make it impossible for the consuming application to control the styles by simply applying a different stylesheet.
+Fundamental Styles uses DOM patterns for certain components (e.g. [combobox](https://sap.github.io/fundamental-styles/?path=/docs/patterns-combobox-input--cozy-and-compact)).
+If that pattern changes, the respective controls for a specific UI Framework would automatically update, but inquirer-gui would have to make the necessary ajustments.

 ### Loading font files
-Fundamental Styles depends on components loading the SAP-icons file.
-However, this is [not supported in vue.js](https://forum.vuejs.org/t/web-components-fonts-and-material-icons-not-working-font-face/85816/3).
+Font files cannot be loaded from within a web component, so the consuming application must do this (required for check marks inside checkboxes and down arrows in comboboxes).

 ## Building
 ```sh